 - Investors who want the ability to customize their portfolio with multiple investment strategies

 How Interactive Advisors Robo-Advisors Works

 Clients fund their accounts through Interactive Advisors, then select a portfolio that best aligns with their goals.
 The platform can recommend a portfolio for you, or you can choose one from their extensive list.
 The basic Interactive Advisors robo advisor is structured like most competitors.
 You’ll answer a few questions related to your goals and risk tolerance.
 Then you are presented with a basket of investments suitable for your financial needs.

-A benefit of investing through Interactive Brokerage is that clients can select a specialty portfolio that is managed through other financial advisory firms.
+A benefit of investing through Interactive Brokerage or IBKR is that clients can select a specialty portfolio that is managed through other financial advisory firms.
 This lets clients keep their investments under one roof while still benefitting from a wide range of digitally managed portfolios.

 The image below shows the performance of three portfolios with conservative, moderate and aggressive asset allocations from the basic Interactive Advisors robo advisor.

 The 75 portfolio options are run by Interactive Advisors and many other investment managers and include offers with a range of fees and minimums.
 Following is a sample of the available choices from the the robo-advisor arm of Interactive Brokers:

 |Ethical leadership||Interactive Advisors||$100 | 0.11%|

 |US Equity All Cap Undervalued||Greenwich Wealth Management||$20,000 | 0.75%|

 |$100 | 0.08%|